 In addition, the program develops students as teachers and utilizes teaching and the development of teaching pedagogy to further develop the student’s understanding of his/her own craft and theory.
 Teaching assistantships are available to qualified applicants who have been admitted to the graduate program.
 These are awarded annually on a competitive basis and are renewable depending on the candidate's progress and job performance and the instruction needs of the program.
 All applicants are considered for these awards.
 Students need not apply under separate cover.
 Teaching assistants are required to register for nine credits each semester.

 Each emphasis will normally accepted a new MFA candidate every one to two years as funding is very limited.
-There is currently a third-year student in scenery, two third-year students in lighting, a second-year student in costuming, and a first-year student in lighting/sound.
-Applications will be accepted for the 2015-2018 rotation beginning Fall 2014: visit http://umt.edu/grad/Programs/Theatre.php for details on how to initiate the application process.
+There is currently a third-year student and a first-year student in scenery, a third-year student and a first-year student in lighting, a third-year student in costuming, and a second-year student in lighting/sound.
+Applications will be accepted for the 2016-2019 rotation beginning Fall 2015: visit http://umt.edu/grad/Programs/Theatre.php for details on how to initiate the application process.

 MASTER OF FINE ARTS with a major in THEATRE (MFA/THTR)